|Latest Treatments for Painful Hips

 Surgical Relief for Hip Pain

 Boulder Community is home to an expansive list of surgeons, so we’re sure you’ll find the orthopedist who is best for you.
-Visit our orthopedist list for information on surgeons affiliated with Boulder Community Hospital.
+Visit our orthopedist list for information on surgeons affiliated with Boulder Community Health.

-These hip surgeries are performed at BCH.
+These hip surgeries are performed at Foothills Hospital.

 - Hip arthroscopy – minimally invasive surgery that repairs labral tears and cartilage damage.